TankerHQ/spec/protocol.md

 1. *Tanker Core* hashes the email address and, with the [Verification Code], sends a request to the *Tanker server*
 1. The *Tanker server* will match the provided hashed email address and the [Verification Code]

-If the *Tanker server* does not returns an error, it means the process has ended sucessfully and the *user* has now registered their provided email address as a [Verification Method].
+If the *Tanker server* does not returns an error, it means the process has ended successfully and the *user* has now registered their provided email address as a [Verification Method].

 The process to [register a new device](#device-registration) with an email [Verification Method] is the same as described above.
 The only difference is that at the end of the process the *Tanker server* returns the *user*'s [Verification Key].